EmanuelTejada032/commercejs/README.md

   There are several things needed in order to run the app localy.
   You can start by downloading the code or clone the repository.

-  Once you've downloaded the repository you can run the command below on your terminal inside the project.
+  Once you've downloaded the repository you can run the command below on your terminal inside the project directory.

   ```javascript
     npm install